jsiek/arete/README.md

 Some of the features that it will explore are

+* controlled mutability for data-race freedom, memory safety, etc: pointers track their permission: none (0), read (1/2, etc.), write (1)
 * gradual typing
-* controlled mutability:
-  pointers track their capability: none, read, write objects maintain a reference count
 * generics with contraints